kaka1909/sentry-dingding-1/README.rst

 Why fork?
 -------
-You will face unicode issue if use https://github.com/L3T/sentry-dingding to handle messages contains special characters.
+You will face unicode issue if use https://github.com/L3T/sentry-dingding to handle messages contain special characters.

 How to configure with sentry server?